-\ I was interested by finding here the hollow, conical pitfall of the lion-ant, or some other insect: first a fly fell down the treacherous slope and immediately disappeared; then came a large but unwary ant; its struggles to escape being very violent, those curious little jets of sand, described by Kirby and Spence (Entomol., vol. i., p.
+^{} I was interested by finding here the hollow conical pitfall of the lionant, or some other insect: first a fly fell down the treacherous slope and immediately disappeared; then came a large but unwary ant; its struggles to escape being very violent, those curious little jets of sand, described by Kirby and Spence (Entomol., vol. i., p.
 425) as being flirted by the insect's tail, were promptly directed against the expected victim.
-But the ant enjoyed a better fate than the fly, and escaped the fatal jaws which lay concealed at the base of the conical hollow.
-This Australian pitfall was only about half the size of that made by the European lionant.
+But the ant enjoyed a better fate than the fly, and escaped the fatal jaws which lay concalled at the base of the conical hollow.
+This Australian pit-fall was only about half the size of that made by the European lion-ant.

-The season, it must be owned, had been one of great drought, and the country did not wear a favourable aspect, although I understand it was incomparably worse two or three months before.
-The secret of the rapidly-growing prosperity of Bathurst is, that the brown pasture, which appears to the stranger's eye so wretched, is excellent for sheep-grazing.
-The town stands, at the height of 2200 feet above the sea, on the banks of the Macquarie: this is one of the rivers flowing into the vast and scarcely-known interior.
-The line of water-shed, which divides the inland streams from those on the coast, has a height of about 3000 feet, and runs in a north and south direction at the distance of from eighty to a hundred miles from the sea-side.
-The Macquarie figures in the map as a respectable river, and it is the largest of those draining this part of the water-shed; yet, to my surprise, I found it a mere chain of ponds, separated from each other by spaces almost dry.
-Generally a small stream is running, and sometimes there are high and impetuous floods.
-Scanty as the supply of the water is throughout this district, it becomes still scantier further inland.
+of about 3000 feet, and runs in a north and south direction at the distance of from eighty to a hundred miles from the sea-side.
+The Macquarie figures in the map as a respectable river, and it is the largest of those draining this part of the water-shed; yet to my surprise I found it a mere chain of ponds, separated from each other by spaces almost dry.
+Generally a small stream is running; and sometimes there are high and impetuous floods.
+Scanty as the supply of the water is throughout this district, it becomest still scantier further inland.

-22d.-I commenced my return, and followed a new road called Lockyer's Line, along which the country is rather more hilly and picturesque.
-This was a long day's ride, and the house where I wished to sleep was some way off the road, and not easily found.
-I met on this occasion, and indeed on all others, a very general and ready civility among the lower orders, which, when one considers what they are and what they have been, would scarcely have been expected.
-The farm where I passed the night was owned by two young men who had only lately come out, and were beginning a settler's life.
+22nd.-I commenced my return, and followed a new road called Lockyer's Line, along which the country is rather more hilly and picturesque.
+This was a long day's ride; and the house where I wished to sleep was some way off the road, and not easily found.
+I met on this occasion, and indeed on all others, a very general and ready civility among the lower orders, which, when one considers what they are, and what they have been, would scarcely have been expected.
+The farm where I passed the night, was owned by two young men who had only lately come out, and were beginning a settler's life.
 The total want of almost every comfort was not very attractive; but future and certain prosperity was before their eyes, and that not far distant.

 The next day we passed through large tracts of country in flames, volumes of smoke sweeping across the road.
 Before noon we joined our former road, and ascended Mount Victoria.
 I slept at the Weatherboard, and before dark took another walk to the amphitheatre.
-On the road to Sydney I spent a very pleasant evening with Captain King at Dunheved, and thus ended my little excursion in the colony of New South Wales.
+On the road to Sydney I spent a very pleasant evening with Captain King at Dunheved; and thus ended my little excursion in the colony of New South Wales.